lightbulblighter/Rboxlo/README.md

 **Customizability**

 Make Rboxlo yours by customizing every single aspect of the platform.
-Whether it be the sites theme, the logos, the artwork, or even the color of the login button, everything is customizable from a single web panel.
+Whether it be the sites theme, the logos, the artwork, or even the color of something as small as the login button, everything is customizable from a single web panel.

-**Cross-platform**

-Rboxlo officially supports Linux and Windows out of the box at the server and client level.
-Though Roblox does not support Linux itself, Rboxlo attempts to use Wine to launch Roblox.

 ## Deployment